JuEeHa/fucksed/README.md

 fucksed
 =======
-Fucksed is a brainfuck to sed compiler writter in sed.
+Fucksed is a brainfuck to sed compiler written in sed.

 Usage
 -----